tmtxt/tmtxt.github.com/_drafts/2017-10-12-utilize-rethinkdb-index-part-2-secondary-index.md

 # A Note on Compound Index

-## Use one index at a time

-Yeah, you can only use one index in your query.
-Look at the above example, you can only use one index `realmId_type_status` for filtering and sorting.
-Attempting to use different indexes in the chaining query will result in failure.
-As far as I understand, the `getAll`/`between` commands will narrow down the search to one sub-tree on the binary tree index and then sort on that sub-tree only.
-That's why you cannot use different indexes in one chaining query.

-## The order of the fields is important
+One important thing to notice for RethinkDB Compound Index is the order of the fields.

-If your need is just to query by the exact value of the compound index, the order of the fields is not important.
-For example, you can change the above index to whatever order (`type_realmId_status`, `status_type_realmId`) and this query will always produce the same result with the same speed
+You may not need to care about the order when you just need to query by the exact values of the compound index.
+For example, you can change the above index to whatever order you want (`rating_status_categoryId`, `status_categoryId_rating`) and these queries will always produce the same result with the same speed

 {% highlight js %}
-// get all campaigns of one type with one specific status that belong to one realm function* getCampaignsByTypeAndStatus(realmId, type, status) {
+// filter all products by 3 props function* getProducts1(categoryId, rating, status) {
+  return yield r.table().getAll([rating, status, categoryId], {
+    index: 'rating_status_categoryId'
+  });
+}

+function* getProducts2(categoryId, rating, status) {
-  return yield r.table().getAll([status, type, realmId], {
+  return yield r.table().getAll([status, categoryId, rating], {
-    index: 'status_type_realmId'
+    index: 'status_categoryId_rating'
   });
 }
 {% endhighlight %}